madnanshinwari/py_work/lab/docstring.md

 docstring:
--> it's not a comment
+-> it's not a comment.
 -> docstring write above the function body or below the function body.
 -> if we write a after the fucntion body they will not execute.